ibm-cloud-docs/apps/create-deploy-cli.md

 ## Generating deployment and cloud enablement assets
 {: #byoc-cli}

 This option can be used if you already have an existing codebase and want to generate deployment and cloud enablement assets for a single microservice or web app by using [`ibmcloud dev enable`](/docs/cli/idt?topic=cloud-cli-idt-cli#enable).
-This command is in Beta, and not all languages and/or app structures are supported.
+This command is in Beta, and not all languages or app structures are supported.
 The following instructions illustrate how to use this function with a sample repository, but the steps are roughly the same for your own codebase.

 1. Log in to {{site.data.keyword.cloud_notm}} by running `ibmcloud login`, and then target an org and space.
 2. Clone the [Hello World sample app](https://github.com/IBM-Cloud/node-helloworld){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") by running the following command in the directory of your choice.